-- St. Louis Run/Walk listings is a not-for-profit organization encourages running, walking and fitness for persons of all ages and abilities.
+- Ongoing -- St. Louis Run/Walk listings is a not-for-profit organization encouraging running, walking and fitness for persons of all ages and abilities.
 The club organizes events and posts a lengthy list of runs/walks in the St. Louis area.

 Stay Strong Stay Healthy

 Stay Strong Stay Healthy is a University of Missouri Extension program for middle-aged and older adults who want to improve their quality of life and stay active.
 Class size is small with 10 to 20 participants.
 Enrollment is on first-come basis.
 If you have questions, email Mary at WissmannM@missouri.edu.